1 Choose the software development partner

-- Asana - the easiest way for teams to track work and get results.
+- Asana is the most straightforward way for teams to track work and get results.

 - GitHub - host and review code, manage projects, and build software.

-- Slack - chat rooms for your whole team.
+- Slack is chat rooms for your whole team.

-- Trello - boards, lists, and cards enable to organize and prioritize projects.
+- Trello gives boards, lists, and cards enable organising and prioritise projects.

-- Jira - project management tool for agile teams.
+- Jira is a project management tool for agile teams.

-- Google Hangouts - video call, phone, or message.
+- Google Hangouts is a video call, phone, or message tool.

-- Skype - alternative channel for direct communication.
+- Skype is an alternative channel for direct communication.

-I came across the fact that the difference in the time zones of the customer and the contractor is often underestimated.
-It becomes a huge mistake which can lead to failures in the workflow.
+I realised that the difference between the customer’s time zones and the software development partner is often underestimated.
+It becomes a huge mistake that can lead to failures in the workflow.

-From my experience I’ll say that for efficient and effective collaboration, it's enough to have 2...4 crossing office hours.
-So this will provide all necessary feedback and allow to quickly resolve issues that might arise.
+From my experience, I’ll say that for efficient and effective collaboration, it's enough to have 2...4 crossing office hours.
+So this will provide all necessary feedback and allow us to resolve issues that might arise quickly.